ChristophWurst/ChristophWurst.github.io/_drafts/krankerl-nextcloud-app-mgmt.md

 ## Download and run

-Thanks to Rust, all you need to run the tool is to download and execute it.
-It should just work without instaling any dependencies, assuming it's being used on 64bit Linux, which is what I've compiled it for.
+Thanks to Rust, all you need to run the tool is to [download](https://github.com/ChristophWurst/krankerl/releases) and execute it.
+It should just work without installing any dependencies, assuming it's being used on 64bit Linux, which is what I've compiled it for.

 ## The name